+Many Australian businesses eventually reach the same question: should we keep paying for IT only when something breaks, or move to a managed IT support model?
 First, we need to understand the difference between the two, and why they are two different approaches.
 By the end of this you should have a clear understanding of which direction your business should go.

-What is break fix / ad-hoc IT support?
+What is break fix / Ad-hoc IT support?

 Ad-hoc refers to a more reactive and unplanned approach to managing it services.
 It often involved addressing IT issues when they arise without a predefined plan or strategy